covo40/reverse-engineering-code/README.md

 # reverse-engineering-code

+In the Develop folder, there is starter code for a project.
+Begin inspecting the code to get an understanding of each file's responsibility.

+Below gives more understanding of files...

 ----CONFIG----
 MIDDLEWARE
 *isAuthenticated.js* {restricts routes that user is not allowed to visit if they are not logged in or a member.
 Otherwise, it will fulfill the request.}